 Sophie Christiansen

-Former British Dressage Rider, Eight-Time Paralympic Gold Medallist & Software Developer
+Former British Dressage Rider, x8 Paralympic Gold Medallist & 5 News Disability Reporter

 instagram